 Section I Eligibility of Membership

 An employee of the Washington State Community and Technical College System (SBCTC) or partnered 4-year University on a joint campus, specifically those employed and tasked with management of campus facilities and related personnel.
-Individuals who hold overall supervision of the plant operation function at institution will be considered the General member and hold the voting responsibility of member institution.
+Individuals who hold overall supervision of the plant operation function at their institution will be considered the General member and hold the voting responsibility of their member institution.
 Other eligible non-voting membership categories, like Affiliate and Associate, are described in detail in Article 1, Sections 4, 5, 7, and 8.

 Section II Appointment to Membership

-General members will be appointed to the Council by their Supervisor, typically a BAC member, at member institution.
+General members will be appointed to the Council by their Supervisor, typically a BAC member, at their member institution.
 Affiliate members are appointed by the General member of the respective institution.
 Associate and other member categories are reviewed and approved of by the Council General membership.

 Section III Council Business Plan